kabrap/hugo-personal-site/content/about/index.md

 *[National Science Foundation](https://www.nsf.gov/), [RCAC](https://www.rcac.purdue.edu/)* | *West Lafayette, IN*
 <br>

-Optimizing spatial intersection operations of NOAA's GeoJSON dataset containing over 9 million records with spatial flood inundation maps for 400 dams to conduct social vulnerability analysis of aging dam infrastructure using Parquet and Apache Spark
+I worked to optimize spatial intersection operations of NOAA's GeoJSON dataset containing over 9 million records of block-level census data with spatial flood inundation maps for 400 dams using GeoParquet.
+The optimized codebase was executed using Apache Spark job queues on Purdue's Anvil High-performance Computing cluster with Dask library to enable ease of processing.

 ---